mjordan/islandora_workbench/README.md

 ### Using Google Sheets as input data

 Workbench can fetch the CSV version of a Google spreadsheet and use it as its input CSV.
-You enable this by using the URL to the Google spreadsheet in your configuration file's `input_csv` option, like this:
+To do this, simply procide the URL to the Google spreadsheet in your configuration file's `input_csv` option, like this:

 ```yaml
 input_csv: 'https://docs.google.com/spreadsheets/d/13Mw7gtBy1A3ZhYEAlBzmkswIdaZvX18xoRBxfbgxqWc/edit#gid=0'